KoiYouu/Blackjack-Game/README.md

 First launch the game with the run button located at the top, Specify how many players are playing and the starting balance for everyone.
-The game then proceeds as a regular blackjack game with each player specifying to hit, stand, or double during their turns.
+The game then proceeds as a regular blackjack game with each gambler specifying to hit, stand, or double during their turns.
 This continues until all players run out of money, or you close the game.

 ## User Stories